tomcarman/sfdx-raven/README.md

 A plugin for the Salesforce CLI built by Tom Carman.

-At the moment there is only a few commands, but I plan to add more over time.
+At the moment there is only a few commands, but I am adding more over time.

 ## Setup